Pyrlang/Pyrlang/docs-src/source/cookbook.rst

 -----------------------

-A python object inherited from :py:class:`~pyrlang.process.Process` will be a Greenlet (i.e. running in parallel with the rest of the system).
+A python object inherited from :py:class:`~pyrlang.process.Process` will be an async task, which adds to the event loop and can coexists with other tasks.
 A process is able to register itself (optional) with a name and handle incoming messages.

 Messages sent to a pid or name will be automatically routed to such a